top of page

 Meet Joyce

 While this philanthropic endeavor intends to help shed light on Joyce’s esophageal cancer journey, she was so much more.
 Joyce was a beloved wife, sister, mother, GiGi, aunt, and friend.
 Her loyalty and love were both fierce and strong.
-She LOVED spoiling and treating those around her, especially her grandkids Jackson and Kennedy.
+She enjoyed spoiling those around her, especially her grandkids Jackson and Kennedy.

 Symptoms

-Joyce notifies her physician that she experiences difficulty swallowing and at times feels like she is drowning on her own saliva.
-Joyce is prescribed medicine for acid reflux.
-Despite this course, Joyce continues to have issues with swallowing throughout 2021.
+Joyce tells her primary provider that she is having difficulty swallowing her food and that at times it feels like she is choking on her own saliva.
+Joyce is prescribed an antacid.
+Despite the medication Joyce's symptoms persist throughout 2021.

 Prediagnosis